leandromsales/tempo-assessment/README.md

 - `io.tempo.teams.bootstrap.users.bootstrapData (boolean, default is false)` - toogle to load users online data
 - `io.tempo.teams.bootstrap.teams.bootstrapData (boolean, default is false)` - toogle to load teams online data
 - `io.tempo.teams.bootstrap.users.quantity (integer, default is the max found)` - define the max number of users instance to load from online data
-- `io.tempo.teams.bootstrap.teams.quantity (integer, default is the max found)` - define the max number of users instance to load from online data
+- `io.tempo.teams.bootstrap.teams.quantity (integer, default is the max found)` - define the max number of teams instance to load from online data

 Alternatively, you can set env variables instead of change the `application.yaml`.
 For example, to enable bootstrap you can set the env variable `IO_TEMPO_TEAMS_BOOTSTRAP_ENABLED`.

 ## Run the application

 I have implemented docker/docker-compose to run the application.
-I have implemented a bash script to run everything all commands or you can execute each step (build, test and run) separately.
+I have implemented a bash script to run all commands at once or you can execute each step (build, test and run) separately.

 ### All in one (test, build and run)